 Oblix

 If you’re looking for a sugar high as well as an elevation high, then Oblix has just the booking.
 Situated on floor 32 on the East side of the venue, guests are treated to British classics with a twist against the London skyline.
-Sandwiches include coronation chicken with mango chutney & coriander for a delightful tang, fresh scones that come with whipped clotted cream and honeycomb or raspberry preserve (both work brilliantly!), and Madeleines are made with warm honey and dipped with chocolate sauce.
+Sandwiches include coronation chicken with mango chutney & coriander for a delightful tang, fresh scones that come with whipped clotted cream and honeycomb or raspberry preserve, and Madeleines are made with warm honey and dipped with chocolate sauce.
 Guests can upgrade with cocktails, wines, and Champagne (including bottomless) for an additional fee.

 Find out more about Oblix